geneb/ScarletDME/docs/source/install.rst

 /etc/services file.

-**datafiles:** copies all the files required for the master system account to /usr/qmsys
+**datafiles:** copies all the files required for the master system account to /usr/qmsys.
+This should normally never be used, it's done for you in the install target, and invoking it will trash your live state.

-**clean:** deletes all the files created by the make, leaving a clean setup that will recompile from scratch if required.
+**clean:** deletes many of the files created by the make, leaving a clean setup that will recompile from scratch if required.
 You MUST do this if switching between 32-bit and 64-bit builds.

+**distclean:** is a more aggressive version of clean, deleting all? the files created by the make.

 **docs:** If Sphinx is installed, it will build the html docs.
 See the Sphinx section for more details.
 To create anything other than html you